 Team Health – The team developed metrics to not only measure our performance, but evaluate the performance of the Architect, Engineers, and Owner.
 This effort was led by Barton Malow’s in-house collaboration coach.

 Colocation – The team co-located to maximize team dynamic.
 The “big room” concept required all parties to sit in one cohesive office.
 This included Barton Malow, architects, engineers, and design-assist trade partners.

 Design-Assist/Prefabrication – 73% of the total trade cost of HSRF III was procured through design-assist, including mechanical, electrical, curtainwall, and structural concrete for the building frame.
 Design-assist partners attended all key design meetings, provided constructability reviews and continuous pricing feedback, and maximized prefabrication opportunities.
-Prefabrication allowed the project to realize the time and cost savings, reduced on-site manpower need, and increased quality.
+Prefabrication provided time and cost savings, reduced on-site manpower need, and increased quality.